- NEW The July 2019 Disease-Based Price Indexes are now available.

 One challenge in constructing disease-based price indexes is the choice of a method that accounts for comorbidities.
 Comorbidities occur when a physician office visit or a hospital visit treats a patient for more than one disease.
 We construct two types of disease-based price indexes that account for comorbidities differently.
-In one index, if a physician treats two diseases in the same visit, one visit will be allocated to each disease.
-In the other index, a fraction of the physician visit is assigned to each disease; the fractions must sum to one.

 Similar to BLS's currently published Lowe medical indexes, the experimental disease-based price indexes need a representative sample of medical transaction prices.
 The sampling of medical prices is a challenging task.
 Respondent participation in our price-collection programs is voluntary, and the reimbursement rates negotiated between insurers and medical providers often are proprietary.
 These rates are not posted for all customers to observe in the same way as, say, coffee prices in a grocery store.
 This puts more burden on respondents for the medical providers and on the BLS field economists who collect these prices.
 BLS has reduced respondent burden, and we are trying to reduce it even more.
 We appreciate the cooperation of the medical providers who participate in our price-collection program.

 It is a great accomplishment to release these indexes in timely manner without increasing costs or disrupting our current statistical programs.
 BLS has found a way to use our existing products better.